 “Dad, can you come here?”
 “Dad, can you help me?”
 “Dad, can you help me with my bed sheets?”

 But then there are those times when I pause before responding and think about what this means.
 My kids want me to help them.
 My kids need me to help them.
 My kids believe in me enough to help them.
-That’s a big deal, and something a dad should be happy about (ironically as I’m typing this I hear our youngest calling my name from another room!
+That’s a big deal, and something a dad should be happy about (As I’m typing this, I hear our youngest calling my name from another room!
 Perfect timing.).
 As dads, we want our kids to believe in us, to have confidence in us, and to feel comfortable coming to us in any situation.
 Here are 5 ways to ensure your kids believe in you.

-1. Love Your Kids
+1. Love your kids.

-No matter what we provide our kids with, do for our kids, or say to our kids they just want to be loved by us.
-Even when we discipline our kids it should be in love.
-I admit when they do something really bad my response nor my discipline is in love.
-But when I’m able to slow down, respond with love instead of just reacting, I’m able to discipline them in love.
+No matter what we provide our kids with, do for our kids, or say to our kids, they just want us to love them.
+Even when we discipline our kids, it should be in love.
+I can admit that when they do something really bad, neither my response nor my discipline is usually rooted in love.
+But when I’m able to slow down, I can respond with love instead of just reacting.Showing up is your way of making a deposit into your children.

-4. Play and Work With Them
+4. Play and work with them.

-5. Protect Your Kids
+5. Protect them.

 Huddle Up Question